Newsletters

 Kyphoplasty treatments in office

-A Kyphoplasty procedure is an outpatient surgical procedure that treats small breaks and fractures in the vertebra that make up the spine.
+A Kyphoplasty procedure is an outpatient surgical procedure that treats small breaks and fractures in the vertebrae that make up the spine.
 Without treatment or surgical procedures, these fractures can curve and shorten the spine.

-With Dr. Bedi and his advanced team, they are able to complete this complex procedure that is designed to stop the pain caused by a spinal fracture, without the need for a hospital setting.
+With Dr. Bedi and his advanced team, they can complete this complex procedure that is designed to stop the pain caused by a spinal fracture, without the need for a hospital setting.
 Besides stopping the pain, Dr. Bedi will stabilize the bone and restore some of the lost vertebral body height due to compression and spinal fractures.
 This minimally invasive surgery is performed through a small skin puncture rather than an incision and typically can be performed within 1-2 hours.

 After a Kyphoplasty procedure, Dr. Bedi will monitor the patient in the recovery area for a couple of hours.
-If there are no complications during this time period, then the patient is typically allowed to go home with the assistance of someone.
+If there are no complications during this period, then the patient is typically allowed to go home with the assistance of someone.
 Patients are not recommended to drive home themselves.
-Although relief for most patients may be immediate, others may feel a gradual reduction in pain through time.
+Although relief for most patients may be immediate, others may feel a gradual reduction in pain over time.

 << Previous Next >>